KPdir/notes/_posts/2019-05-14-apache-spark-standalone-cluster-setup-on-osx.md

 ---
 layout:     post
-title:      Setting Up Apache Spark Standalone Cluster on Mac OsX
+title:      Setting Up Apache Spark Standalone Cluster on Mac OSX
 date:       2019-05-14
-summary:    Instructions for setting up a local Apache Spark Standalone Cluster on Mac OsX
+summary:    Instructions for setting up a local Apache Spark Standalone Cluster on Mac OSX
 categories: Software, Data-Science
 ---

 ## Introduction
 Notes on what Apache Spark is, its internals and workings is at [Apache Spark Core Concepts][spark_concepts].

-This article details the install of Apache Spark (2.4.3) and setup of a Standalone-Cluster on Mac OsX.
+This article details the install of Apache Spark (2.4.3) and setup of a Standalone-Cluster on Mac OSX.

 ## Setup
 1) Install Java: